 Don’t wait for the start of a new financial year to communicate available support to employees.
 At Unum, we developed a Workplace Communications Blueprint as a resource for employers to help employees understand what’s on offer and improve take-up rates.
 The research shows employees prefer a range of different methods to receive benefits communications – one size does not fit all.

 In an era of devices, you may be fooled into thinking your employees want purely digital benefits communication.
-However, people still value the human, expert touch when it comes to making serious life decisions.
+However, people still value the human, expert touch when it comes to making serious life decisions which can help their emotional resilience.

 For example, a US study by Health Advocate Solutions found that 71 percent of workers prefer telephone contact for personal and emotional wellbeing concerns and 61 percent want a face-to-face meeting to discuss managing chronic conditions.